masonfmatthews/rails_assignments/assignments/add_javascript/README.md

-# Add Javascript
+# Add JQuery

 ## Description

-Given an existing application with `accepts_nested_attributes_for` behavior, add javascript to make a page more responsive.
+Given an existing application, add JQuery to give a page more functionality.

 ## Objectives

 After completing this assignment, you should...

-* Understand how Javascript fits into the Rails asset pipeline.
+* Understand how JQuery fits into the Rails asset pipeline.
-* Be able to create simple Javascript behaviors.
+* Be able to create simple JQuery behaviors.
+* Be able to implement a date select field.
+* Be able to implement a modal window.

 ## Deliverables